Skip to main content

 • That Homes Victoria will be arranging a negotiation meeting with you

-• If you don’t want to negotiate, Homes Victoria may apply to VCAT for an order requiring you to pay for the repairs
+• If you don’t want to negotiate, Homes Victoria may apply to Rental Dispute Resolution Victoria (RDRV) to resolve the dispute

 Homes Victoria will attach to this notice: